By Roxanne Thompson

-To read more on this story, pick up a copy of Thursday's edition of The Mexia News, or subscribe to our online edition.
+To read more of this story, pick up a copy of Thursday's edition of The Mexia News.
+Subscribe online or call 254-562-2868.